Privacy & cookies policy

 Marketing

-You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at enquiries@continuum.partners at any time.
-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us in the course of providing our services to you.
+You can require us to stop sending you marketing messages at any time by following the opt-out/unsubscribe links on any marketing message sent to you or by emailing us at enquiries@continuum.partners or by contacting us in writing at Continuum at FAO: Karen Harte, Becket House, 36 Old Jewry,London EC2R 8DD.

 Change of purpose